uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 Pandemic](https://github.com/alexzherdev/pandemic), using React & Redux.
 You can play it online [here](https://epidemic.netlify.app/play).
 Have a go, it's really well done!
-I don't think DDD was an influence on this implementation, however it was useful to have as another reference.
+I don't think DDD was an influence on this implementation, however it was useful to have as a reference.

 # Applying DDD tactics to Pandemic
 My stumbling point in the past has been the complex game rules of Pandemic.
 Certain player actions result in chain reactions of side effects.
-For example, in Pandemic, if you pick up an 'epidemic' card, a series of events can occur, based on certain conditions:
+For example, if you pick up an 'epidemic' card, a series of events can occur, based on certain conditions:

 <figure>
   <img src="/blog/20210924_learning_ddd/end_turn_with_epidemic_flow.png"